 For further details on the Camino Sanabrés to Santiago skip forward a couple of pages...

 9km / 2¼ hrs to Santovenia where there are cafés, a butchers shop which also sells groceries, and a bakery.18km Barcial del Barco

-The Green Route / Vía Verde between Barcial and Benaventa is now completed.
-It follows the route as the old railway line.
+The Green Route / Vía Verde between Barcial and Benavente is now completed.
+It follows the route of the old railway line.

 Shortly after Barcial the Vía Verde goes off to the left.
-It it will bring you directly to the municipal hostel in Benaventa in 8km / 2 hrs.8km Benaventa
+It it will bring you directly to the municipal hostel in Benavente in 8km / 2 hrs.8km Benavente

 Leaving the town you need to follow Avenida Donantes de Sangre north to a roundabout where straight ahead you'll see a big Vía de la Plata map.
 You should see the yellow arrows pointing along the road to the left of the map.
 This bit is quite poorly waymarked but it's hard to get lost because you just follow the road for about 5km (past a petrol station and café called Camino de Santiago which opens at 0800) until you see a concrete pillar and a sign pointing to the right on to an unpaved road.
 From there it's straight ahead to...8km Villabrázaro

 8km / 2 hrs Maire de Castroponce, shop on Calle Beneventa, left just before the park.
 Café de Angel, beside the park, in the same building as the Casa Consistorial (the one with the flags).14km Alija del Infantado